paolobettotti/contact_angle/README.md

 # contact_angle
-The routine allow to measure the contact angle using tangent angle method and spline interpolation
+The routine allows to determine the contact angle using tangent angle method and spline interpolation